Pet adoptions popular during COVID-19

 With animal intakes down under the coronavirus pandemic restrictions, the horse was lapping up being the center of attention.

-“People staying home during COVID-19 think this is a perfect time to bring home a pet, so the few animals we have had have gone home pretty quickly,” said Amy Good, Dane County Humane Society (DCHS) Development and Marketing Director.
+“People staying home during COVID-19 think this is a perfect time to bring home a pet, so the few animals we have had have gone home pretty quickly,” said Amy Good, Dane County Humane Society Development and Marketing director.

 “People can set up and appointment and go home with the animal the same day,” Good said, noting that animal shelters were an essential business under Gov. Evers Safer at Home order.